-There’s a large group of hybrid Beyoncé and Rihanna stans who are seriously waiting for them to collaborate even though Rihanna can’t even get a birthday shout-out on Beyoncé’s website.
+There’s a large group of hybrid Beyoncé and Rihanna stans who are seriously waiting for them to collaborate when Beyoncé hasn’t spoken publicly about Rihanna since 2009.
 But I think the fact that we’ve gone from trying to force a feud between them to trying to force a relationship shows how far we’ve progressed(?) as fans.

 No stanbase has been as embattled as the Barbz.

 Over the past decade, Nicki stans have battled Mariah, Taylor, Miley, and pretty much every person with a vagina who has spit a hot 16 at any time since 1973.